Constrained Pad\'e Ensembles for Thermal N=4 SYM: Quantified Uncertainties and Next-Order Predictions

 \section{Abstract}

-We quantify the transition between weak and strong coupling in thermal ${\cal N}=4$ supersymmetric Yang–Mills (SYM) theory in four space-time dimensions by constructing an \emph{admissible ensemble} of log-aware Pad\'e approximants that exactly reproduce the weak- and strong-coupling expansions through $\mathcal O(\Lam^2)$ and $\mathcal O(\Lam^{-3/2})$ ($\Lam$ is the ’t~Hooft coupling), including the non-analytic $\Lam^{3/2}$ and $\Lam^{2}\log\Lam$ terms.
+We quantify the transition between weak and strong coupling in thermal ${\cal N}=4$ supersymmetric Yang–Mills (SYM) theory in four space-time dimensions by constructing an \emph{admissible ensemble} of log-aware Pad\'e approximants that incorporate the weak- and strong-coupling expansions through $\mathcal O(\Lam^2)$ and $\mathcal O(\Lam^{-3/2})$ ($\Lam$ is the 't~Hooft coupling), including the non-analytic $\Lam^{3/2}$ and $\Lam^{2}\log\Lam$ terms.
 This replaces single-curve estimates with a reproducible uncertainty band and a well-defined central curve across the intermediate regime.
-Applying the same construction to transport, the $\eta/s$ band connects perturbative behavior to the Kovtun-Son-Starinets limit.
-The framework is \emph{predictive}, yielding $A_{5/2}=0.476\pm0.095$ on the weak side and a model independent bound on the next strong-coupling term, thereby setting testable benchmarks for forthcoming perturbative and holographic calculations.
+The framework is \emph{predictive}, setting testable benchmarks for forthcoming perturbative and holographic calculations.